NIAEFEUP/nijobs-be/documentation/docs/companies/block.md

 ## Details

 This endpoint blocks the company specified by companyId.
-Also disabled all the companies' offers using the same adminReason.
+Also disabled all the company's offers using the same adminReason.

 **URL** : `/company/:companyId/block`